tc39/notes/es7/2015-11/nov-19.md

 DD: other constructs do already

-… it returns a promise
+... it returns a promise

 JH: yes

 WH: Is it possible for a next to be called re-entrantly (i.e. an Observer receive a next call from within a next callback)?

-JH: We don’t want to allow that, but I don’t believe the spec currently guards against this
+JH: We don't want to allow that, but I don't believe the spec currently guards against this

 JH: wk you brought this up yesterday with kevin